jasongrimes/grimesit-mm/_pages/about.md

 when first starting out as a network engineer in 1990s Silicon Valley.
-I was a **sysadmin** for **Unix**, **Windows**, and early **Linux**, learned programming in **C, C++** and **Java**, fell in love with the World Wide Web and **specialized in web applications**.
+I was a **sysadmin** for **Unix**, **Windows**, and early **Linux**, learned programming in **C, C++** and **Java**, fell in love with the World Wide Web and **specialized in web applications** ever since.
 I’ve written production **PHP** and **JavaScript** since the dawn of both, and as they matured into serious languages that run the modern web.